 We see climate change everywhere – in weather patterns, across farmland, throughout plant and animal habitats.

-Scientists are documenting the effects of these and other climate-related shifts, which largely stem from global warming caused by humans and are already affecting daily life.
-In fact, 2016 was the hottest year on record.
+Scientists are documenting the effects of such climate-related shifts, which largely stem from global warming caused by humans and are already affecting daily life.
+In fact, 2015 to 2018 were the four hottest years ever recorded.

 Here, we explore three critical aspects of an increasingly warmer planet.